MicrosoftDocs/power-automate-docs/articles/transparency-note-copilot.md

 ## What are the system’s capabilities?

-The system is a copilot embedded in the coud flows designer.
+The system is a copilot embedded in the cloud flows designer.
 It helps you create or edit your flow.
 The system can:

 - Create a new flow from scratch.